 In the 90’s, cruise vacations were all about being disconnected.
-Calling home was $9.99 per minute on the ship’s phone and internet at sea, well, didn’t exist.
-Thankfully these days it’s much more affordable to talk, text, and surf the internet at sea – if you know what you’re doing.
+Calling home was $9.99 per minute on the ship’s phone, and internet at sea didn’t exist.
+Thankfully, it’s much more affordable these days to talk, text, and surf the internet at sea – if you know what you’re doing.

 Remember the following: